-(2) Threshold payments assume that the executive received a "meets expectations" performance rating and the Company achieved operating income levels at the first payout level.
-Cash incentive awards are paid if the operating income thresholds are at least at the first payout level and the executive's performance rating is a "meets expectations," "exceeds expectations" or "outstanding."
-We consider "meets expectations" to be the threshold performance rating.
+(5) Threshold payments assume that the executive received a "meets expectations" performance rating (40% award), the Company achieved operating income and net sales levels at the threshold payout levels (10% award) and the achievement of strategic priorities by the Company is rated "meets expectations" (50% award).
+Cash incentive awards are paid if the executive's performance rating is a "meets expectations," "exceeds expectations" or

-- (3) Target payments assume that the executive received an "exceeds expectations" performance rating and the Company achieved operating income levels at the midpoint target level.
-We consider "exceeds expectations" to be the target performance rating. - (4) Maximum payments assume that the executive received an "outstanding" performance rating and the Company achieved operating income levels at the total payout level.
-We consider "outstanding" to be the maximum performance rating. - (5) Mr. Kartsotis refused all forms of compensation for fiscal years 2011, 2012 and 2013.
-Mr. Kartsotis is one of the initial investors in the Company and expressed his belief that his primary compensation is met by continuing to drive stock price growth. - (6) Consists of restricted stock units awarded pursuant to the 2008 Incentive Plan.
-These awards vest one-third each year over three years following the grant date. - (7) Consists of stock appreciation rights awarded pursuant to the 2008 Incentive Plan.
-All awards vest one-third each year over three years following the grant date.
+- "outstanding" and either (i) the operating income and net sales targets or (ii) the strategic priorities are at least at the threshold payout level.
+We consider "meets expectations" to be the threshold performance rating. - (6) Target payments assume that the executive received an "exceeds expectations" performance rating (75% award), the Company achieved operating income and net sales levels at the target levels (100% award) and the achievement of strategic priorities by the Company is rated "exceeds expectations" (100% award).
+We consider "exceeds expectations" to be the target performance rating and the target strategic priorities rating. - (7) Maximum payments assume that the executive received an "outstanding" performance rating (100% award), the Company achieved operating income and net sales levels at the maximum payout level (150% award) and the achievement of strategic priorities by the Company is rated "outstanding" (150% award).
+We consider "outstanding" to be the maximum performance rating and the maximum strategic priorities rating. - (8) Mr. Kartsotis refused all forms of compensation for fiscal years 2014, 2015 and 2016.
+Mr. Kartsotis is one of the initial investors in the Company and expressed his belief that his primary compensation is met by through stock price growth. - (9) Mr. Evans received his annual merit grant on March 15, 2016.
+He received an additional grant on July 15, 2016 in connection with his promotion to Executive Vice President in May 2016.